bfrancom/benfran.com/_posts/2022-11-09-cross-account-s3-bucket-access.md

 ## Step 1 Prep Account B

 What are we doing in this step?
 Creating a bucket in account B, with a reference to Account A's role (from step 2).
+Confused yet?
+I had to draw a diagram to get it straight in my head.
+Diagrams are wonderful.

 Create an S3 bucket in account B called `account-b-bucket`, blocking all public access, with this bucket policy.
 You will need to come back after creating the role in step 2 to fill in the principal arn reference.